BkAsDrP/Soft_Kill_9000/COLAB_READY.md

 ---

 ## 🐛 Troubleshooting

+### Binary incompatibility error with NumPy
+**Error**: `ValueError: numpy.dtype size changed, may indicate binary incompatibility`

+**Solution**: Restart the Colab runtime after upgrading NumPy
+1. Run the installation cells
+2. Click **Runtime → Restart runtime**
+3. Re-import packages and continue

+**Why?**: When upgrading NumPy from 1.x to 2.x, compiled packages need the runtime to reload.
+This is a one-time requirement per session.

 ### NumPy dependency conflicts
 If you see warnings about numpy incompatibility with opencv, jax, pytensor, or thinc: